This is the second of our three-part feature on the 30th anniversary of acid house and the origins of rave culture.

 DJ Alfredo in the booth

 DJ Alfredo is to Balearic Beats what Frankie Knuckles is to house music – the Godfather, or should we say el padrino.
 Some of you may ask what Balearic beats is but by definition, it has no definition.
 And this isn’t meant to be cryptic, quite the opposite.
 As Alfredo himself says, it is “a sound that makes you forget genres or categories and you just enjoy it, listen to it, dancing and sharing.”
-And if you need more to go off than that, it was to mark the beginning of the British acid house movement (for a better picture, head to part one of our series, It All Began With Cod).
+And if you need more to go off than that, it was to mark the beginning of the British acid house movement.

 But let’s set the scene.

-It’s the 70s and Ibiza is an idyllic island of lost souls and happy hippies, living cheap, free and young, away from the harsh reality of the modern, capitalist world.
+It’s the 70s and Ibiza is an idyllic island of lost souls and happy hippies, living cheap and free, away from the harsh reality of the modern, capitalist world.
 A young Alfredo Fiorito arrives in 1976 having fled the dictatorship back in Argentina and finds himself working in a little old place called Amnesia.

 Amnesia was one of the three clubs making the island pulsate at the time, alongside the infamous Pacha and Ku.
 Alfredo began pouring beers and shaking cocktails but when he had a spare minute, he would line up records on the turntables that sat behind the bar and realised he might be on to something.
 In these days, everyone would get paid after each shift and to fill the time while all the tills and bills were counted, Alfredo would spin a few records.
 As party-goers drifted home after a night on the tiles in Ku, they would hear Alfredo’s tantalising beats and would drop in off the main road for One Last Dance.